Expert Guide on tour for the tour duration.

 Click the days below to reveal more information.

 Your first walk is a wonderful introduction to the beauty of Connemara and the contrasts of bogland & beach that makes this part of Ireland so enthralling.
-After your full Irish breakfast and with your picnic lunch in your backpack your walk will begin.
+After your full Irish breakfast and with your picnic lunch in your backpack, you have a choice of 2 walks:

 Walk Details – Distance: Up to 17kms.
 Highest point: 300mts.
 Paved roads disappear to grassy tracks & then open hillside with rocky & uneven sections, some boggy & wet underfoot conditions with some steep climbs up & down.
 Paved footpaths & beach towards the end.